Jabernathy88/rpg-sandbox/World_of_Mists/Blades_of_Mist.md

 __Conditions:__

 0 / 2

-_(The first condition reduces your effect.
-The second reduces your dice pool by 1.
+_(The 1st condition reduces your dice pool by 1.
+The 2nd condition turns off your powers, preventing any benefits from your Mythos Theme.
 If you would mark a third condition, your character is taken out.)_

 __Armor:__